albinchristo04/soccer_predictor/README.md

-# Soccer Stats Predictor

-This project is a Next.js application designed to provide data-driven insights into soccer match outcomes, with an initial focus on the Premier League.

-## Features

-*   **AI/ML Algorithm (Planned):** The platform aims to develop an advanced AI/ML algorithm, trained on historical data, to offer users guided decision-making for predicting winner outcomes, considering factors like home versus away advantage.
-*   **Responsive Navigation:** A professional and easy-to-use menu navigation bar with dynamic spacing, ensuring optimal display across various screen sizes.
-*   **Leagues Section:**
-    *   A dedicated "Leagues" dropdown menu in the navigation bar, featuring top European leagues (Premier League, Champions League, LaLiga, FIFA World Cup, Bundesliga, MLS, Serie A, Europa League, Ligue 1).
-    *   Each league entry is clearly displayed on a single line with a subtle border for visual separation.
-    *   Dedicated landing pages for each league, providing:
-        *   A descriptive blurb about the league's history and characteristics.
-        *   The official league logo, appropriately scaled and displayed within a contrasting box for visibility.
-        *   Hyperlinks to official league websites within the descriptions, styled to glow on hover and open in new tabs.
-        *   An "Explore Seasons" dropdown menu (currently functional for Premier League, with placeholders for other leagues).
-*   **Premier League Standings:** For the Premier League, users can select a season to view the final league standings, presented in a clear, sortable table format with team positions.
-*   **Global Styling & Responsiveness:**
-    *   A consistent dark theme with matching header and footer colors and subtle cream/off-white horizontal lines.
-    *   A full-field soccer stadium background image, subtly integrated to enhance the aesthetic without distracting from content.
-    *   Controlled vertical overflow across the entire website, enabling scrolling only when necessary (e.g., for league standings).
-    *   The home landing page features a centered descriptive text about the tool's purpose.

-## Getting Started

-This project is built with Next.js.

-To run the website, follow these steps:

-1. Install the dependencies:

-    ```bash
-    npm install
-    ```

-2. Run the development server:

-    ```bash
-    npm run dev
-    ```

-3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Resources & Credits

-*   **Framework:** Next.js
-*   **Styling:** Tailwind CSS
-*   **SVG Icons:** Logos sourced from `svgrepo.com` and `brandlogos.net`.
-*   **Data:** Historical soccer data provided in CSV format within the `/data` directory.

-## Gemini API Key

-This project uses the Gemini API.
-The API key is stored in the `gemini.md` file.
-Please do not commit this file to any public repository.

 # ⚽ Soccer Match Predictor

 A comprehensive machine learning system for predicting soccer match outcomes using historical data from 9 major leagues and competitions.

 ## 🎯 Overview

+This project was born from a passion for soccer and a desire to create a tool that provides statistical insights into the beautiful game.
+As a big fan, I always wanted a way to investigate and quantify the odds of match outcomes.
+This tool is the result of that inspiration.

 This tool scrapes historical soccer data from FBRef, processes it with advanced feature engineering, trains RandomForest classifiers for each league, and provides three prediction modes:
 - **Head-to-head**: Predict specific match outcomes
 - **Cross-league**: Compare teams from different leagues
 - **Season simulation**: Monte Carlo simulation of entire seasons

+## ✨ Features

+*   **Web Interface:** A Next.js application provides a user-friendly interface to interact with the prediction models.
+*   **AI/ML Algorithm:** The platform uses an advanced AI/ML algorithm, trained on historical data, to offer users guided decision-making for predicting winner outcomes, considering factors like home versus away advantage.
+*   **Prediction Modes:**
+    *   **Head-to-Head:** Predict the outcome of a match between two teams.
+    *   **Cross-League:** Compare teams from different leagues and see predicted outcomes.
+    *   **Simulation:** Simulate the outcome of a season or a tournament.
+*   **Analytics:**
+    *   **League Stats:** View statistics for each league.
+    *   **Team Comparisons:** Compare the performance of different teams.
+    *   **Trends:** Analyze trends in team and league performance over time.
+*   **About:**
+    *   **Model Explanation:** Understand how the prediction model works.
+    *   **Accuracy Metrics:** View the accuracy of the prediction model.
+    *   **Disclaimers:** Important information about the limitations of the tool.

 ## 📊 How It Works